humor250/matrixcapsules/README.md

 size feedback from each capsule type in layer L + 1.
 The instances closer to the border of the image receive fewer feedbacks with corner ones receiving only one feedback per capsule type in layer L + 1.

+### 4.1 SPREAD LOSS
+In order to make the training less sensitive to the initialization and hyper-parameters of the model, we use “spread loss” to directly maximize the gap between the activation of the target class (at) and the activation of the other classes.
+If the activation of a wrong class, ai , is closer than the margin, m, to at then it is penalized by the squared distance to the margin:
+Li = (max(0, m − (at − ai))2, L =Xi6=tLi (3)
+By starting with a small margin of 0.2 and linearly increasing it during training to 0.9, we avoid dead capsules in the earlier layers.
+Spread loss is equivalent to squared Hinge loss with m = 1.
+Guermeur & Monfrini (2011) studies a variant of this loss in the context of multi class SVMs.